DanielBradford/bamboo-fitness/TESTING.md

 1. As a current client, I want to get contact information, so i can ask a question about my membership
     * The Contact Us page has a section displaying the 3 main forms of contact information: Phone, Email and Address.
-    * When the Phone Feature is selected the users device (if enabled) will invite a call to be made using that number
+    * When the Phone Feature is selected the user's device (if enabled) will invite a call to be made using that number
-    * When the Email Feature is selcted the users device (if enabled) will open a new email with 'to' address completed automatically
+    * When the Email Feature is selcted the user's device (if enabled) will open a new email with 'to' address completed automatically
     * HOME > CONTACT US > EMAIL
     * HOME > CONTACT US > PHONE

 1. As a current client, I want to know where the gym is located, so that i can find it.
-    * On the Contact Us page, when the address feature is selcted the users device will open a new window and driect them the google maps link for the address of the gym.
+    * On the Contact Us page, when the address feature is selcted the user's device will open a new window and direct them the google maps link for the address of the gym.
     * HOME > CONTACT US > ADDRESS
     * From this point the user can get directions and make travel plans.